Germany: Coalition agrees to electoral reforms to fend off bloated Bundestag | DW | 26.08.2020

 Coronavirus relief extended

-Meanwhile, certain measures aimed at quelling the the negative economic impact of the coronavirus crisis were also agreed upon by the coalition parties as part of their talks on Tuesday.
+The coalition leaders also endorsed new measures to quell the negative economic impact of the coronavirus crisis.

-Among the main decisions was to extend the short-time work subsidies, which had been due to expire in March next year, but will now be prolonged until the end of 2021.
-The short-time work proposal is intended to save jobs by allowing employers to reduce the employees' hours but keeping them in work.
+Notably, they agreed to extend the short-time work subsidies until the end of 2021.
+The short-time work scheme is intended to save jobs by allowing employers to reduce the employees' hours but keeping them in work.
+It had been due to expire in March next year.

 "Corona[virus] remains a reality and a challenge," said Annegret Kramp-Karrenbauer.
 "Today we have agreed that we will extend important and effective measures to how we deal with the coronavirus."

-The grand coalition also vowed to maintain measures aimed at staving off bankruptcies by allowing firms in financial trouble due to the pandemic to delay filing for insolvency until the end of 2020.
+The grand coalition also vowed to keep anti-bankruptcy measures in place, in a move which would allow firm facing pandemic-related troubles to delay filing for insolvency until the end of 2020.

 jsi/dj (AFP, dpa, Reuters)